Plethysms of symmetric functions and highest weight representations: Background

-We note this proof is essentially the same as that of Lemma~8.3 in \cite{James}.
+We note this proof is essentially the same as that of Lemma~8.3 in \cite{James}, modified to use place permutations.
 It is also possible to reduce to this result by distinguishing equal entries of~$t$ by formal symbols, as in the proof of Proposition~\ref{prop:boundGL}.

 \begin{proposition} The set $\{F(s) : s \in \SSYT_{\B}(\lambda) \}$ is a $K$-basis for~$\nabla^\lambda(V)$. \end{proposition}

 \begin{proof} By Corollary~\ref{cor:snake}, $\nabla^\lambda(V)$ is spanned by $\{F(s) : s \in \SSYT_\B(\lambda) \}$.
 Let $v = \sum_{s \in \SSYT_{\B}(\lambda)} \alpha_s F(s)$ where not every coefficient is zero.
 Take~$s$ maximal in the dominance order on semistandard $\lambda$-tableaux such that $\alpha_s \not= 0$.
 By Lemma~\ref{lemma:dom}, the coefficient of $f(s)$ in $F(s)$ is $1$.
 Again by this lemma, if $s'$ is a semistandard $\lambda$-tableau other than $s$ such that $\alpha_{s'} \not= 0$, then $f(s') \unrhd f(t')$ for every $f(t')$ appearing in $F(s')$.
 Hence, by maximality of $s$, we have $f(t') \not\! -1.75pt\unrhd 3pt f(s)$.
 Therefore the coefficient of $f(s)$ in $v$ is $\alpha_s$, and so $v\not=0$. \end{proof}